Last Update: Jan 4, 2023

-At Pleasant Mountain Music we adhere to the following BCCDC (BC Centre for Disease Control) guidelines to minimize risk of spreading Covid-19.
+To continue to safely support our student body to self express and develop their skills on their chosen instrument we at Pleasant Mountain Music still adhere to and highlight the following BCCDC (BC Centre for Disease Control) guidelines to minimize risk of spreading Covid-19.
 The bonus is these guidelines are also excellent at minimizing risk of spreading common cold and seasonal flu/bacterial infections:

 - Handwashing – We ask students to wash their hands before class, and we ask our teachers to handwash or use hand sanitizer as often as is reasonable within a given teaching day.

 - Physical Distancing – Our classrooms have enough room to sit 6 feet, or 3 meters apart during lessons.
 With the notable exception that sometimes students and teachers briefly sit facing the same way if the teacher must demonstrate a musical concept.

 - Mask wearing – our teachers are all prepared to wear face masks throughout their lessons, and students should also feel comfortable wearing a mask while in the class room and waiting areas.
 Parents who wait in our waiting area are asked to wear face masks if they are feeling under the weather.
 Please note, we have extra face masks on site at the studio for public use.

 - Travel – any students who have travelled or are expecting to travel outside of the province of BC should follow CDC guidelines on physical isolation, negative test results, vaccination requirements, and other safety measures before returning to in-person lessons.
 If a student tests negative to Covid-19 after travelling abroad, teachers will happily welcome them back to in-person.
 If a negative test is not available and a student feels unwell, the first lesson after returning from travels may be administered through video conferencing/online platform.